springernature/vpat/nature-content-discovery.md

 </tr>
 <tr>
 <td>502.3.14 Event Notification</td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The pages of this product use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
+<br><br>
 Some third party scripts may inject content that fails to notify users of changes in state.
+<br><br>
 See WCAG sections [1.3.1 Info and Relationships](#info-and-relationships) and [4.1.2 Name, Role, Value](#name-role-value) for further detail.
 </td>
 </tr>